Hemmerle: History

-Stefan Hemmerle in 1995 designed a ring for the wife of a Munich art collector, in response to her practice of wearing Berlin iron jewellery (which Germans received in exchange for donating their gold and silver jewels toward funding the War of Liberation).
+During the early 1990s, Stefan Hemmerle began experimenting with jewellery that departed from traditional precious-metal settings, a development influenced in part by client preferences and historical iron jewellery.
+In 1995, he designed a ring for the wife of an art collector, in response to her practice of wearing Berlin iron jewellery (which Germans received in exchange for donating their gold and silver jewels toward funding the War of Liberation).
 He set a diamond in textured iron rather than in gold or platinum.
-The combination of common metal with a precious stone was unusual.
+The combination of common metal with a precious stone was considered unusual at the time.
+This marked a shift in the workshop’s design direction.
+In 1995, the workshop expanded its production of contemporary jewellery design, introducing new material combinations and larger sculptural forms.
+In the mid-1990s, the workshop increasingly introduced materials such as iron, brass, copper, aluminium and wood into its jewellery production.